An Anatomy of Neutrino Oscillations: Episode

 Of course, we should remind ourselves that, in our ordinary-matter world, those quarks can aggregate in no time, to hadrons, including nuclei, and the electrons serve to neutralize the charges also in no time; then atoms, molecules, complex molecules, and so on.
 The early stage of "aggregation" does not involve the gravitational force, and so much faster than those by the gravitational force.
 This early stage of aggregation serves as the "seeds" for the clusters, and then stars, and then galaxies, maybe in a time span of $1\, Gyr$ (i.e., the age of our young Universe).
 The aggregation caused by strong and electromagnetic forces is fast enough to help giving rise to galaxies in a time span of $1\, Gyr$.
-On the other hand, the seeded clusterings might proceed with abundance of extra-heavy dark-matter particles such as familons and family Higgs, all greater than a few $TeV$ and with relatively long lifetimes (owing to very limited decay channels).
-So, further simulations on galactic formation and evolution may yield clues on our problem.
+On the other hand, the seeded clusterings might proceed with abundance of extra-heavy dark-matter particles such as familons and elusive family Higgs, all in the range of a hundred $GeV$ or lighter if our work to understand the origin of mass \cite{Origin} makes some sense, and with relatively long lifetimes (owing to very limited decay channels).
+Thus, further simulations on galactic formation and evolution may yield clues on our problem.

-Finally, coming back to the fronts of particle physics, neutrinos, especially the right-handed neutrinos, might couple to the particles in the dark-matter world.
-Neutrino oscillations and the family "symmetry" are hints for us to enter the new world.
+Finally, coming back to the fronts of particle physics, neutrinos, especially the oscillating neutrinos, might couple to the other particles in the dark-matter world.
+Neutrino oscillations and the family "symmetry" were hints for us to enter the dark-matter world.
 Any further investigation along this direction would be of utmost importance.
-In addition, it may shed light on the nature of the dark-matter world.

-This research is supported in part by National Science Council project (NSC 99-2112-M-002-009-MY3).
-We wish to thank the authors of the following books \cite{Books} for thorough reviews of the minimal Standard Model.
+This research was supported in part by National Science Council project (NSC 99-2112-M-002-009-MY3).
+We wish to thank the authors of the following books \cite{Books} for thorough write-ups on the minimal Standard Model.